hyperfield/pyappexec/README.md

 - `--no-gui` – force CLI mode even when the INI requests the Qt front-end.
 - `--reset-gui` – clear the persisted "hide GUI" preference (handy if you previously suppressed the GUI after a successful run).
 - `--help` – print a brief overview of PyAppExec and the available flags.

+### PyAppExec Installer

+PyAppExec ships with an optional Qt-based installer that can scaffold a launcher/INI for an existing Python project.
+Build it via `cmake --build build --target pyappexec_installer` (or leave `-DBUILD_INSTALLER=ON`, which is the default).
+The installer allows you to:

+- Browse to a Python project root and auto-detect the entry point and requirements file.
+- Pick an application name and the name of the copied launcher binary (the PyAppExec executable is copied and renamed accordingly).
+- Generate a starter `pyappexec.ini` for Linux/Windows/macOS with the common defaults (including the “hide GUI after successful runs” flag).
+- Open the generated INI in your default editor so you can tweak paths before shipping.

 ### Quick start (bundling your Python app)